fstrozzi/bioruby-pipengine/README.md

 Use it also to learn how the placeholders works, especially the dependency placeholders (e.g. ```<mapping/sample>```) and to cross-check that all the placeholders in the pipeline command lines were substituted correctly before submitting the jobs.

-Local output folder
+Temporary output folder
 -------------------

-By using the '--local' option, PipEngine will generate a job script (for each sample) that will save all the output files or folders for a particular step in a local directory (e.g. /tmp).
+By using the '--tmp' option, PipEngine will generate a job script (for each sample) that will save all the output files or folders for a particular step in a directory (e.g. /tmp) that is different from the one provided with the ```<output>```.

 By default PipEngine will generate output folders directly under the location defined by the ```<ouput>``` tag in the Sample YAML.
-The local solution instead can be useful when we don't want to save directly to the final location (e.g a slow network storage) or we don't want to keep all the intermediate files but just the final ones.
+The --tmp solution instead can be useful when we don't want to save directly to the final location (e.g maybe a slower network storage) or we don't want to keep all the intermediate files but just the final ones.

-With this option enabled, PipEngine will also generate instructions in the job script to copy, at the end of the job, the final output folder from the local temporary directory to the final output folder (i.e. ```<output>```) and then to remove the local copy.
+With this option enabled, PipEngine will also generate instructions in the job script to copy, at the end of the job, all the outputs from the temporary directory to the final output folder (i.e. ```<output>```) and then to remove the temporary copy.

-When '--local' is used, a UUID is generated for each job and prepended to the job name and to the local output folder, to avoid possible name collisions and data overwrite if more jobs with the same name (e.g. mapping) are running at the same time, writing on the same temporary location.
+When '--tmp' is used, a UUID is generated for each job and prepended to the job name and to the temporary output folder, to avoid possible name collisions and data overwrite if more jobs with the same name (e.g. mapping) are running and writing to the same temporary location.

 One job with multiple steps
 ---------------------------